 One of the sources of information about prices is the sickness funds.
 There are also publicly accessible databases maintained by the National Institute for Health and Disability Insurance, for all reimbursable pharmaceuticals, and by the Belgian Centre for Pharmacotherapeutical Information (BCFI) for all pharmaceuticals.
-Finally, it is a legal obligation to cite both the price and the absolute value of the co-payment on the package.
+Finally, it is a legal obligation to cite the absolute value of the co-payment on the package; on the other hand, an official price list must be available in pharmacies.